camel-ai/camel_chat/README.md

 This is the user interface that users will interact with.

 ### Integration with GPT4ALL and llama.cpp projects

 We provide a quantized ggml 13B model that can run on laptops.
 The easiest way to do so is to install the GPT4ALL application.
 They provide installers for different operating systems on the project's [webiste](https://gpt4all.io/index.html).
 Choose the applicable installer and install the app on your laptop.
 When opening the app for the first time, you'll be prompted to point to a directory where your models will be stored.
 Download the CAMEL-13B ggml model from [here](https://huggingface.co/camel-ai/CAMEL-13B-GGML-Role-Playing-Data) and place it in the directory chosen earlier.
 This requires about 8GB of CPU RAM.

 Alternatively, a more technical and involved approach uses llama.cpp project which requires you to compile a C++ code to executables.

-# Evaluation on Open LLM Leaderboard using lm-evaluation-harness
+# Evaluation on Hugginface Open LLM Leaderboard using lm-evaluation-harness
 We provide scripts to evaluate finetuned models on the benchmarks adopted by [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) using the [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness).
 To run the evaluation, clone the lm-evaluation-harness repository and place `camel_chat/evaluation/eval_tasks.sh`, `camel_chat/evaluation/run.sh`, and `camel_chat/evaluation/results_parser.py` in lm-evaluation-harness directory.
 Follow the instructions provided to install the conda environment needed to use the lm-evaluation-harness.
 The scripts assumes you are running evaluation on a computer cluster with Slurm support.
 To run the evaluation, run `bash eval_tasks.sh`.
 If you are running evaluation on a machine with no Slurm support, replace `sbatch` with `bash` in `eval_tasks.sh` and run `bash eval_tasks.sh`.
 Note that the numbers on the old Open LLM leaderboard are reproducible at commit hash `441e6ac`.
 Later commits boost LLaMA based models by 4-5 points on average.
 This is mainly due to to a tokenization issue addressed in [this](https://github.com/EleutherAI/lm-evaluation-harness/pull/531) pull request.
 Further improvement on MMLU benchmark was observed in [this](https://github.com/EleutherAI/lm-evaluation-harness/pull/497) pull request.

 # Acknowledgements